 The common perception is that living in a small town is safe.
 For the most part, this is true; few people, fewer problems.
 However, for some small cities, that is not the case.
-So we were surprised to learn there are well-known small rural and tourist communities in Michigan with some big-city crime problems.
+So we were surprised to learn there are well-known small rural and tourist communities with big-city Michigan Crime rate problems.

 We used FBI crime statistics collected and reported in 2019.
 They gathered crime statistics from two key categories: violent crime and property crime.
 The data presented adhere to the Hierarchy Rule, which states that only the most severe infraction in a multi-offense criminal episode is counted.
 Thus, murder and negligent manslaughter, rape, robbery, and aggravated assault are the most severe violent crimes, followed by burglary, larceny-theft, and motor vehicle theft in declining order of severity.